scionaltera/emergentmud/README.md

 1. Be open to feedback and criticism.
 It's not personal.

 ## License
-EmergentMUD is licensed under the (Apache License, Version 2.0)[http://www.apache.org/licenses/LICENSE-2.0].
+EmergentMUD is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).